troennes/private-secure-windows/README.md

 Install the Basic security and privacy baseline:

-1. Download the LGPO.exe tool from [Microsoft Security Compliance Toolkit](https://www.microsoft.com/en-us/download/confirmation.aspx?id=55319) and place it in the Tools folder.
+1. (Optional, but recommended) Download the newest LGPO.exe tool from [Microsoft Security Compliance Toolkit](https://www.microsoft.com/en-us/download/confirmation.aspx?id=55319) and place it in the Tools folder.
 2. (Optional, but recommended) Backup your current settings so you can revert later.
 Run `Backup.ps1` from the Utils folder.
 E.g. `.\Backup.ps1 -OutputDir C:\tmp\`
+3. (Optional, but recommended) Review the list of changed settings in [Lists/SettingsOverview.xlsx](Lists/SettingsOverview.xlsx)
-3. Run `Install.ps1` with PowerShell with administrative privileges.
+4. Run `Install.ps1` with PowerShell with administrative privileges.

 ```powershell
 .\Install.ps1 -Level Basic